zwdzwd/transvar/README.md

 ```
 The result shows that 99.43% of the target region is inside the promoter region.
 The overlap is as long as 1564 base pairs.

-#### annotate long non-coding RNA
+#### annotate non-coding RNA
-Given Ensembl and GENCODE database, one could annotate non-coding transcripts such as lincRNA.
+Given Ensembl, GENCODE or RefSeq database, one could annotate non-coding transcripts such as lncRNA.
 E.g.,
 ```
 #!bash